senpay/senpay.github.io/index.md

 ## About

-Welcome to Alexander Pushkarev personal web page!
+Welcome to the Test Club Hub!

-I am test-focused developer and/or development-focused tester.
-On this page I will:
+Test Club (founded by Alexander Pushkarev) is a Test and Test Automation focused community with the goal of providing independent secondary (and, potentially - primary) research and sharing a verifiable, reliable knowledge.

+Here we aim to:
-  * Publish my know-how - certain things and approaches that did work for me in a specific context, with the indication to an area of applicability;
+  * Publish know-how - certain things and approaches that did work in a specific context, with the indication to an area of applicability;
-  * Summary of the scientific researches that I was able to find to prove or disprove specific points of view regarding certain open questions in Testing and Test Automation.
+  * Summary of the scientific researches proving or disproving specific points of view regarding certain open questions in Testing and Test Automation.

+  More information about Test Club is coming soon.

 <hr>